kristindong/Neural_Network_Analysis/README.md

 However, these modifications did not increase performance (accuracy = 72.41%), and the model's accuracy remains below 75%.

 ## Summary

 Neither the original model nor the boosted deep neural network achieved the target accuracy of 75%.
 In fact, the more complex model increased run time without improving accuracy.
-As a next step, the problem should be explored using a random forest model, which often achieves comparable predictive accuracy on large tabular data with less code and faster performance.
+As a next step, the problem should be explored using a random forest model, which can achieve comparable predictive accuracy on large tabular data with less code and faster performance.